-Payments made to the State of Michigan to fund the purchase of land for the Gordie Howe International Bridge project and that will be leased or licensed back to WDBA are recorded as prepaid expenses.
-Payments made to purchase land that will not be leased or licensed back to WDBA, but will remain the responsibility of the State of Michigan, are expensed as incurred.
+Payments made to the State of Michigan to fund the purchase of land for the Gordie Howe International Bridge Project and that will be leased to WDBA are recorded as prepaid expenses.
+Payments made to purchase land that will not be leased back to WDBA, but will remain the responsibility of the State of Michigan are expensed as incurred.

-Payments made for Michigan land through the condemnation process which will be leased or licensed back to WDBA are recorded as Prepaid Expenses - Michigan Land Acquisitions through Condemnation.
-Payments made for properties that will not be leased or licensed back to WDBA, but will remain the responsibility of the State of Michigan, are expensed as incurred.
+Payments made for Michigan land through the condemnation process which will be leased to WDBA are recorded as Prepaid Expenses - Michigan Land Acquisitions through Condemnation.
+Payments made for properties that will not be leased back to WDBA, but will remain the responsibility of the State of Michigan are expensed as incurred.